SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Introduction

+Furthermore, to ensure our model understands the sequential logic embedded within SVG code, we introduce a novel \textbf{Rendering Sequence Modeling} strategy.
+This sequential dependency is critical because SVGs adhere to a painter's model, where primitives defined later in the code are rendered on top of, and may occlude, those defined earlier.
+Altering this order can corrupt the final image or render it incomplete.
+Our strategy addresses this by training the model on sequences of incrementally constructed SVGs and their corresponding renderings.
+This process explicitly teaches the model about layering and occlusion, equipping SVGFusion to generate SVGs with coherent structures.

-To train and evaluate our model, we curated a dataset of approximately 240,000 high-quality, human-designed SVGs from different sources.
-Additionally, we designed an automated data pre-processing pipeline to trim the SVGs losslessly.
-The contributions of this work are threefold: \begin{itemize} \item \textbf{A Novel and Scalable SVG Generation Model:} We introduce SVGFusion, which adapts a popular Text-to-Image framework for Text-to-SVG generation.
-This model is scalable and capable of producing high-quality SVGs that are highly editable. \item \textbf{Specific Module Design and Training Strategy for SVGs:} We propose a Vector-Pixel Fusion Variational Autoencoder (VP-VAE) that learns the latent space for SVGs from both SVG codes and their corresponding rasterizations.
-A novel rendering sequence modeling strategy is also designed to enable the model to understand the creation logic of SVGs, thereby enhancing the visual quality and editability of the generated outputs. \item \textbf{A Large-Scale, High-Quality SVG Dataset and Comprehensive Evaluation:} We construct \textit{SVGX-Dataset}, a collection of approximately 240,000 high-quality, human-designed SVGs, and conduct extensive experiments to validate SVGFusion’s effectiveness in SVG generation, establishing a new benchmark for this task. \end{itemize}
+To facilitate this research, we constructed \textbf{SVGX-Dataset}, a new, large-scale dataset of approximately 240,000 high-quality, human-designed SVGs curated from various online sources.
+We also developed an automated pre-processing pipeline to clean and simplify the SVGs losslessly.
+Our contributions are threefold: \begin{itemize} \item \textbf{A Novel SVG Generation Framework:} We introduce SVGFusion, a new model that successfully adapts the powerful VAE-DiT architecture from the T2I domain to text-to-SVG code generation, producing high-quality vector graphics. \item \textbf{SVG-Specific Architectural Innovations:} We propose VP-VAE that learns a robust latent space by fusing code and pixel information.
+We also introduce a Rendering Sequence Modeling strategy that enables the model to understand the constructive logic of SVGs, enhancing the quality of the output. \item \textbf{A Large-Scale Dataset and Benchmark:} We construct \textit{SVGX-Dataset}, a comprehensive collection of ~240,000 high-quality SVGs.
+Using this dataset, we conduct extensive experiments that validate the effectiveness of SVGFusion and establish a new state-of-the-art benchmark for the task. \end{itemize}